There are currently no active references in this article.

 Taxonomic note Confusingly, the classical name ‘Iberia’ refers both to Spain and Portugal (the modern Iberia) and to a region of the Caucasus centred on modern Georgia (Stearn 1983).

-This eastern variant was introduced from Iran, by Ann Ala and Roy Lancaster in 1972, where it grew as a small 6 m tree in rich woody vegetation on the northern slope of the Elburz mountains (R. Lancaster, pers. comm.
+This eastern variant was introduced from Iran, by Ann Ala and Roy Lancaster in 1972, where it grew as a small 6 m tree in rich woody vegetation on the northern slopes of the Elburz mountains (R. Lancaster, pers. comm.
 2007).
-Several specimens from this collection (Lancaster & Ala 8) are growing slowly at the Sir Harold Hillier Gardens, ranging in height between 3 m and 4 m by 2006.
-A specimen at Westonbirt has been somewhat slower growing, though likely owing to it being moved from its original planting spot in 2009 to another location, where it grows on heavy soil.
+Several specimens from this collection (Lancaster & Ala 8) are growing slowly at the Sir Harold Hillier Gardens, Hampshire, ranging in height between 3 m and 4 m by 2006.
+A specimens at Westonbirt has been somewhat slower growing, though likely owing to it being moved from its original planting spot in 2009 to another location, where it grows on heavy soil.
 It has good yellow autumn colour (R. Lancaster, pers. comm.
 2007).

 Acer turcomanicum Pojark.